 32) “I just got 100 caplets of Nootropil 1200mg from overseas.

 This morning I took my first dose of 2 caplets ( 2400mg) and felt sleepy.

-Yesterday was the first time i began this schedule but i have tried before and had a bit if brain fog.
+Yesterday was the first time I began this schedule but I have tried before and had a bit of brain fog.

-The day was generally good, i felt confident and very alert, everything was very colourful too.
-I “crashed” at around 2pm and had brain fog, i took another coffee (the first one being my morning coffee) and BAM back in business.
+The day was generally good, I felt confident and very alert, everything was very colorful too.
+I “crashed” at around 2 pm and had brain fog, I took another coffee (the first one being my morning coffee) and BAM back in business.

 I’ve only taken 800mg piracetam and no choline supplementation.
 Eggs for breakfast and 2 coffees with milk.

 I’ve felt a lot of brain fog, irritability and been sweating a lot from the palms of my hands.

 Really feel as though I cannot go through with this even till the end of the week.
 Might try reducing my piracetam intake tomorrow depending on how I feel when I wake up.

 No depression but slight anxiety.
 Fluidity of speech is still good and I’m able to read for lengths of time but I’m getting distracted by thoughts of how it isn’t working too often.n